13 Ways to Get Free Books

 - Book swap: There are many sites that let you swap books with others for free.
-This includes bookmooch, paperbackswap, and even one that swaps eBooks, eBookFling.
-There may also be in-person book swaps in your city, so check out event sites like meetup to see if there are any local book swaps.
+This includes Bookmooch and Paperbackswap.
+There may also be in-person book swaps in your city, so check out event sites like Meetup to see if there are any local book swaps.

 - Your personal network: Reach out to your friends, family, and colleagues to see if they have books you'd like to read.

 - Barnes and Noble: There are plenty of Nook holders out there, so let's not forget the free eBook collection on the Barnes and Noble site as well.